Tiny Rebel: History

 Tiny Rebel was founded in Newport in 2012 by brothers-in-law Bradley Cummings and Gareth Williams.
 Williams had learned to homebrew with his grandfather, and introduced his brother-in-law to the hobby.
 After brewing in Cumming's father's garage for a number of years, the pair decided to make their hobby their profession.
 They rented an industrial unit in the Maesglas area of the city.
 The neighbouring unit was quickly needed, and the brewery expanded into it a year after opening.

 In 2013 exports to Sweden of the company's pale ale FUBAR were blocked by the Swedish government on the grounds that the beer's label was contrary to Swedish government guidelines on war imagery.

 The company opened their first bar in Cardiff in late 2013, after winning the top three places at the Champion Beer of Wales competition.
 Urban Tap House was the first dedicated craft beer bar in the city, and a branch opened in the company's hometown of Newport in 2015.
 The Urban Tap House brand was retired in 2016, with the bars being renamed Tiny Rebel.

 In mid-2016, the company announced significant expansion, unveiling plans for a bespoke 36,000 sqft brewing facility in the Rogerstone area of Newport.
 Brewing moved to the new site in January 2017, increasing total capacity five-fold.

 The company opened their £2.6million brewery and bar in Rogerstone on 1 July 2017.
 Prior to the opening, Tiny Rebel ran a competition to find their "Biggest Fan" who would win the chance to cut the ribbon at the opening on the company's behalf.
 The competition winner was later offered a job in the business.

 In 2019 planning permission was given for the addition of a new 30000 ft2 distribution centre at the same site.
 They also changed the name of one of their best-selling beers, Clwb Tropicana, to Clwb Tropica in response to a threat of legal action from PepsiCo, owners of Tropicana Products.

-Community work is an important part of the company's ethos.
+Cummings spoke out at his frustration at the lack of expansion of the M4 motorway which he saw as would benefit the delivery of stock.

 Charity activities support St David's Hospice, with sponsorship for local football and roller derby teams, as well as partnerships with BAFTA Cymru and Newport Food Festival.